grazielesz/grazielesz/README.md

 <h2> hello, i'm graziele!<h2>

 <h4>
 I take technical course in informatics at IFRS, in Brazil and CNPQ research fellow.
-I program in HTML, CSS, JavaScript, Python, Java and a little SQL.
 Always looking for more! ✨
 <h4>

 <h5> ENTJ, 1w8 | she/her.